-John is a research associate, and former post-doctoral fellow, of the University of Pennsylvania's Center for the Study of Contemporary China.
+John Yasuda is a former post-doctoral fellow of the University of Pennsylvania's Center for the Study of Contemporary China.
 He is an Assistant Professor of Chinese politics at Indiana University's Department of East Asian Languages and Culture and the School of Global and International Studies.
 His research focuses on issues related to regulatory governance, the political economy of development, and bureaucratic politics.

 He is the author of Why is My Milk Blue?
 (Cambridge University Press, Under Review) which examines the regulatory politics involved in China's gut-wrenching food safety crisis.
 The book argues that in order to understand China's governance challenges, scholars must take a deeper look at the challenges large-scale countries face (in terms of scale externalities, multilevel coordination challenges, and problem identification).
 John has also written on regulatory politics and development issues in aviation safety, environmental protection, fishery conservation, and financial regulation.